BU-Spark/CS506Spring2021Repository/SustainablePurchasing/ReadMe.md

 milesway, jazzmynd, Tinghecui, XiongxinZ, tianjzjz

 ## Data Sources
 The data is collected by BU Sustainability.
-They sort it by time and keep in a Excle file.
+They sort it by time and keep in a Excel file.
 The file included BU office toner and coffee purchases from WB Mason.
 We have also be provided BU Sustainability annul report as reference.
 http://www.bu.edu/sustainability/files/2020/04/BU-Sustainability-2019AnnualReport-pages-20-04-17.pdf

 ## Project Scope
-  ### TBD
+Query on recent five-year BU staff’s demands on toner and coffee.
+GHG emission on producing tonor and coffee.

 ## Questions to be Answered in Analysis
 The client is seeking to understand the most impactful categories of BU spend as it relates to its Scope 3 greenhouse gas emissions so we can make effective policy determinations and/or limit categories/products available for purchase by the BU community.